as1ndu/as1ndu/content/post/why-blockchain-is-not-yet-working.md

 Just by knowing someone's cryptocurrency address, you can know their account balance & transaction history simply by pasting it in a blockchain explorer like [blockchain](https://blockchain.info) and [etherscan](https://etherscan.io)

-Meaning its very easy for anyone to keep track of your financial activities without permission.
+Meaning it's very easy for anyone to keep track of your financial activities without permission.

 You buy HIV drugs?
 I now know your HIV positive, Your paying schools fees? now your local kidnapper knows where your kids study.

+Buying birth control pills?
+Now anyone in the world may acuratley guess that your a woman.
 No careful person wants that!

 ### 6. Price volatility.